 - The state retains the ability to test all Hoosiers who are COVID-19 symptomatic, as well as health care workers, essential workers, first responders, and others.

 - Health offcials have systems in place to contact all individuals who test positive for COVID-19 and complete contact tracing.

-Hoosiers aged 65 and over, as well as high-risk individuals with underlying health conditions, should continue to stay at home.
-And every Hoosier should continue to take steps to protect themselves and others:
+Hoosiers aged 65 and over, as well as high-risk individuals with underlying health conditions, should adhere to social distancing guidelines and remain cautious at work and in their communities.
+And all Hoosiers should continue to take steps to protect themselves and others:

 - Maintain social distancing of at least six feet whenever possible;

 - Wear a cloth face covering when out in public, including in stores and other settings where social distancing is not possible;

 - Wash your hands frequently with soap and water for at least 20 seconds, or use a hand sanitizer with at least 60 percent alcohol if soap and water are not available; and

 - Clean and disinfect frequently touched objects and surfaces using a regular household cleaning spray or wipe.